zuiko21/minimOS/hard/jalapa2.md

 - **`ROM /CS`**, on the other hand, cannot just be the opposite, because it has to be enabled whenever the ***kernel* area** is accessed (below $x10000, with `BA19` low).
 A NAND gate is to be used for this signal, from both `BA19` and the (active *high*) result of a '688 detecting the configured *kernel* area.
+This might be implemented thru some *decoder*, like a spare 74HC139... which I have plenty of.

-*Last modified: 2018-09-21*
+*Last modified: 2018-09-22*